Car Rental in Mexico City (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from established international agencies at Mexico City International Airport (MEX) for convenience and reliability, though city locations may offer competitive rates - compare options but verify insurance coverage is comprehensive before booking.
+Rent from established international agencies at Mexico City International Airport (MEX) for convenience and reliability, though city locations may offer competitive rates - compare options but prioritize agencies with clear insurance policies and 24/7 support.

-Before driving off, thoroughly document any existing damage with photos/video, verify spare tire and tools are present, and confirm the fuel policy (typically full-to-full) - Mexico City traffic can be challenging, so test all controls while still at the rental location.
+Before driving off, thoroughly document any existing damage with photos/video, verify insurance coverage details in writing, and confirm the fuel policy (typically full-to-full) - Mexico City agencies vary in their damage claim practices.

-Mexico City experiences severe traffic congestion during rush hours (typically 7-10 AM and 5-9 PM), with gridlock common on major thoroughfares - plan extra travel time and consider avoiding peak periods.
+Mexico City experiences severe traffic congestion during rush hours (typically 7-10 AM and 5-9 PM), with gridlock common on major thoroughfares and the Periférico ring road.
+Plan extra travel time and consider avoiding peak hours when possible.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners